vseryakov/backendjs/README.md

 Features:

 * Exposes a set of Web service APIs over HTTP(S) using Express framework.
-* Database API supports SQLite, DynamoDB with all basic operations behaving the same way allowing you to switch databases without changing the code.
+* Database API supports SQLite, DynamoDB, ElasticSearch with all basic operations behaving the same way allowing you to switch databases without changing the code.
 * Database operations (Get, Put, Del, Update, Select) for all supported databases using the same DB API.
 * Experimental database drivers for PostreSQL, MySQL, Cassandra, Riak, CouchDB